MEMBERSHIP AND RESPONSIBILITIES

 The members of the Audit Committee (the ‘Committee’), all of whom are independent Non-Executive Directors, are J J Kennedy (Chairman), R B Hynes and S J Taaffe.

-These responsibilities are set out in the terms of reference of the Audit Committee, which are available on request from the Company Secretary.
+The Committee's responsibilities are set out in the terms of reference of the Audit Committee, which are available on request from the Company Secretary and are designed to provide appropriate assurance on goverance arrangements, with regards to the company's size and markets on which it is traded.
 They are summarised as follows:

 - to approve the terms of engagement and remuneration of the external auditor and to recommend to the Board, when appropriate, any change in the external auditor;